Orwell Astronomical Society (Ipswich)

 Theme: the Moon.

 OASI held its second open day of 1974 on 28 September.
-The Society put major efforts into preparing the Observatory for the occasion, with half-day sessions on 08, 15 and 22 September to clean the building and make everything ready.
-Although the date fell during a spell of generally abominable weather, the heavens cooperated and providing superb conditions for astronomical observing to coincide with the event!
+The Society put major efforts into preparing the Observatory for the occasion, with half-day sessions on 08, 15 and 22 September to clean the building and make the necessary preparations.
+Although the date fell during a spell of generally abominable weather, the weather cooperated and provided superb conditions for astronomical observing!
 The good weather attracted about two hundred people to the Observatory during the afternoon and evening.

 Roy Cheesman